yzeDev/VB-Calculator/README.md

 	- v1.0.2: Fixed an issue with buttons focus cues
 	- v1.1.2: Added KeyPress event to allow keyboard input
 	- v1.1.3: Fixed an issue with the tablepanel layout
-	- v1.1.4: Fixed an issue operations being spammed
+	- v1.1.4: Fixed an issue with operations being spammed
 	- v1.2.4: Added another label for showing the current expression being calculated (Handles chain operations)
 	- v1.2.5: Fixed an issue with multiplication and division not being able to be chained properly for keyboard input
 	- v1.2.6: Fixed an issue with equal logic
 	- v1.3.6: New GUI design